Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: Low price makes this a great value among front loaders.

 Although it’s extremely difficult to find a best front load washing machine under $800, the Kenmore Elite 41072 is the next best thing, offering a starting price just below $1,000.
 With a stainless steel tub capacity of about 5.2 cubic feet, the Elite 41072 can handle some large loads, but it does perform a bit slower than some of the other units on our list, with an average load time of about 75 minutes.
+That said, this is still one of the best front-load washers and comes with a Steam Treat option that uses tough steam power for effective stubborn stain removal, and also offers 9 washing cycles for an enhanced cleaning performance including a normal cycle.
+It is also stackable with a matching dryer.

 Being someone who is consistently lazy about taking my clean clothes out of the washer immediately, I really appreciate the Kenmore 41072’s Stay Fresh feature, which regularly tumbles the clean laundry after the cycle completes to prevent it from becoming musty over time.

-#3 Pick Maytag MHW8200FW Washing Machine – Best Small Washing Machine
+Award: Best Small Washing Machine

 Price: $1,149 | Tub Volume: 4.5 cu. ft. | Average Load Time: 70 min.